stojaget/MapTravel/README.md

 - Depending on your Windows version download Zip file from Release folder
 - Run EXE file
-- Input path to ASCI map file
+- Input path to ASCII map file